sam98963/CatchphraseCompetition/README.md

 - Then we wanted to make sure we handled errors correctly:
     - Went through the functions and created if statements and returned null if something had gone wrong with the inputs.
     - Added .status() in the route handlers and adjusted the success and payload values.
-#### Once we were happy with the errors, we moved onto the front-end:
+#### Once we were happy with the errors, we moved onto the front-end
     - Created our public folder, index.html and main.js
     - added add.use(express.static("public")); into app.js
     - Created a simple boilerplate for the html file